MicrosoftDocs/architecture-center/docs/solution-ideas/articles/multi-region-web-app-multi-writes-azure-table-content.md

 Since replication is a custom implementation, the consistency level can be whatever is needed.

-The possible difficulty of implementing custom replication and the time required to do it are important considerations with this architecture.
+The possible difficulty of implementing custom replication and the time required are important considerations with this architecture.

 > [!Note]
 > Your application may require multiple storage accounts under some circumstances.
 See [Considerations](#considerations) for more information.